The firm is committed to fostering a diverse and inclusive culture.

 Mentoring: In addition to providing excellent professional training to our staff, we also offer a mentoring scheme to our lawyers, to provide additional support and guidance.

 Addressing the Ethnicity Pay Gap and the Gender Pay Gap: We want to ensure that we retain and support all of our talented lawyers and staff.
-We report on a voluntary basis to our staff on our gender pay gap and our ethnicity pay gap and have a number of initiatives underway to assist addressing those gaps, including a partner sponsorship programme to our senior associates and legal directors and piloting a reverse mentoring scheme.
+We report on a voluntary basis to our staff on our gender pay gap and our ethnicity pay gap.
+We have a number of initiatives underway to assist addressing those gaps, including a partner sponsorship programme to our senior associates and legal directors.

-Volunteering: We encourage and provide opportunities to our staff to volunteer for projects which are important to them.
+Volunteering: We encourage and provide opportunities to our staff to volunteer for projects which are important to them through offering half a day per quarter (two days per year) out of the office to spend with charities of their choice.

 Partnerships: We are proud to partner with and offer mentor relationships to students from Upreach, an organisation committed to improving social mobility by creating the conditions for undergraduates from less advantaged backgrounds to access and sustain top graduate jobs.